Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Red Sox have a 4.54 team ERA that ranks 21st across all league pitching staffs.
+- The Red Sox's 4.54 team ERA ranks 21st among all MLB pitching staffs.

-- Red Sox pitchers combine to allow 180 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (181 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.